MediaComem/comem-archidep/ex/render-database-deployment.md

 $> git remote add upstream https://github.com/MediaComem/comem-archidep-php-todo-exercise.git
 ```

->:gem: Unlike the [automated deployment exercise][automated-deployment-ex], you will not be pushing to this remote (you couldn't anyway, as you are not collaborators on the upstream repo Instead you will use it to fetch up-to-date data from a branch.
+>:gem: Unlike the [automated deployment exercise][automated-deployment-ex], you will not be pushing to this remote (you couldn't anyway, as you are not collaborators on the upstream repo).Instead, you will use it to fetch up-to-date code from a branch.

 Not let's fetch data from the upstream: